 The program also fosters deeper collaboration and coordination between service providers.
 New and existing partners work together to engage the target population, assess the range of health and housing needs, share data across systems, coordinate care in real-time, and evaluate health and housing outcomes.

-Whole Person Care is a four-year initiative operated by the centers for care and administered by the California Department of Health Care Services.
+Whole Person Care was an initiative operated by the centers for care and administered by the California Department of Health Care Services.

 The City of Sacramento was awarded $64 million to implement Whole Person Care from July 1, 2017, to December 31, 2020.
-The City and partnering organizations contribute funding for the program, which is matched with federal Medicaid funds through Intergovernmental Transfers.
+The City and partnering organizations contributed funding for the program, which was matched with federal Medicaid funds through Intergovernmental Transfers.